 I mean, and again, it goes back to the first impeachment.

-You know, we weren't allowed to ask any questions publicly about Biden and pe about Biden corruption and whether or not this was a problem.
+You know, we weren't allowed to ask any questions publicly about Biden corruption and whether or not this was a problem.

-So they completely suppress the New York Post story to the point where they take the you know, absolutely stunning, you know, move where they censor it on social media online.
+So they completely suppressed the New York Post story to the point where they take the absolutely stunning move where they censor it on social media online.

 He's the president now.

-So if you if you were at least gonna, you know, pretend to um, you know, uh try and swing the election for Biden, you know, you could at least you'd think take a breather and go back to doing your regular journalistic responsibility of holding the guy in power responsible now.
+So if you were at least going to pretend to, you know, try and swing the election for Biden, you know, you could at least, you'd think, take a breather and go back to doing your regular journalistic responsibility of holding the guy in power responsible now.

-We have a serious, you know, um interest in knowing whether or not the president of the United States is in any way beholden to these business dealings that Hunter Biden was making with foreign governments, including China.
+We have a serious interest in knowing whether or not the president of the United States is in any way beholden to these business dealings that Hunter Biden was making with foreign governments, including China.

-Um, you know, this is a very, very serious matter, and journalists need to take the responsibility to getting to the bottom of that very, very seriously.
+You know, this is a very, very serious matter, and journalists need to take that responsibility to getting to the bottom of that very, very seriously.

-Let me ask you about another real clear investigation that has to do with how Democrats crafted the first impeachment, helping, you know, and the impact it had on 2020 in the and the help of the media, and more specifically, you know, if you look at the razor thin swing state uh margins,
+Let me ask you about another real clear investigation that has to do with how Democrats crafted the first impeachment, helping, you know, and the impact it had on 2020 and the help of the media.

 Oh, not at all.

-I mean, there's been polling that has shown basically that there's a you know that almost certainly Biden would have lost if it had been sort of widely discussed.
+I mean, there's been polling that has shown basically that almost certainly Biden would have lost if it had been sort of widely discussed.

-You know, there were there were polls that showed that huge numbers of Biden voters weren't even aware of the Hunter Biden corruption stuff.
+You know, there were polls that showed that huge numbers of Biden voters weren't even aware of the Hunter Biden corruption stuff.

 It was so successfully blocked out by this, you know, sort of, you know, I hate to use the word, but collusion between the Democratic Party and the media.

-Um and I I have no doubt that uh it would have made a massive difference in the election if the press had been fair and in terms of you know covering that stuff.
+And I have no doubt that it would have made a massive difference in the election if the press had been fair in terms of covering that stuff.

-And we all know if there had been this kind of corruption involving one of the Trump kids, you know, the media would have, you know, gone overboard.
+And we all know if there had been this kind of corruption involving one of the Trump kids, the media would have gone overboard.

-On top of that, you know, in November, just at the election, we had reporters like Sam Stein, who I believe is now the White House editor for Politico, like literally spiking the football online and saying that the difference between the Biden story and the Hillary Clinton laptop story that was the big October surprise with Anthony Wiener back in 2016,
+On top of that, in November, just at the election, we had reporters like Sam Stein, who I believe is now the White House editor for Politico, like literally spiking the football online and saying that the difference between the Biden story and the Hillary Clinton laptop story that was the big October surprise with Anthony Wiener back in 2016 was that we made sure that in the media, we made sure that the Hunter Biden laptop story didn't spread out into the mainstream news.

-He may not have been wrong, but you know, learning just a few weeks later that they had suppressed the true story, you think that would prompt some sort of you know dramatic reflection upon the media establishment that they went out calling a story that turned out to be entirely.
+He may not have been wrong, but learning just a few weeks later that they had suppressed the true story, you think that would prompt some sort of dramatic reflection upon the media establishment that they went out calling a story that turned out to be an author.

-Mark, I'm I'm kind of laughing about media reflection or introspection uh or an examination of their practices.
+Mark, I'm kind of laughing about media reflection or introspection or an examination of their practices.

-Yeah, I mean, they're obviously it's not just the impeachment and or Biden corruption, or any of these number numbers, wild goose chases of the media covered ad nauseum, Russia being the chief example, um, where you know that might have been the difference in the election too.
+Yeah, I mean, there obviously it's not just impeachment and or Biden corruption or any of these numbers of wild goose chases that the media covered ad nauseum, Russia being the chief example, where, you know, that might have been the difference in the election, too.

 And what if they hadn't spent, you know, four years saying that Trump was treasonously colluding with Russia?

-I mean, we could just go down the line here, but yes, um, it is truly alarming, I think, the way that the media have decided to basically, you know, cheerlead and you know, compete for Democrats essentially.
+I mean, we could just go down the line here, but yes, it is truly alarming, I think, the way that the media have decided to basically, you know, cheerlead and, you know, compete for Democrats, essentially.

 Well said.